Exhibitor booking now open for

 DSET is designed to contribute to the advancement of Defence Simulation, Education and Training in the Armed Forces.

 DSET is a yearly event that is held in The United Kingdom.
 Visitors come from all over the world but predominantly from Europe.
 The exhibitors and sponsors who attend DSET hail from all different sectors including industry, military and the private sector.
-DSET started in 2016 and has grown from strength to strength with an increased growth of 43% in 2021.
+DSET started in 2016 and has grown from strength to strength with an increased growth of 43% in 2021, and a further 50% in 2022.

 DSET was set up in 2016 to facilitate military to military engagement; and to give military the opportunity to educate industry in a challenge lead approach.
 International military and government drive the DSET agenda and deliver the majority of presentations.